… is an ancient heuristic.

 Moved from this thread with a long name.
 Eric

 Eric, Alan, and Barty are starting to get more pro-active in removing topic dilution.
 So then maryyugo popped in:[Quote about ABD from above post by Wytte]

 Abd still thinks that dowsing is useful in detecting explosives! he should volunteer to clear a minefield using a dowsing rod to prove his contention.

 George has no idea how I think.
 He’s never understood the discussions.
-Dowsing — like many other techniques — almost certain function, to the extent they function, as indicators for subtle movements of brain activity.
+Dowsing — like many other techniques — almost certain functions, to the extent it functions, as indicators for subtle movements of brain activity.
 Most attempts to test this “double blind” fail for obvious reasons: brain activity requires consciousness and double-blind tests remove the cues that might be useful for the operation of what is generally called “intuition.”
 The real question, with “explosives,” is not what Hody thinks.
 The Sniffex — what George has in mind — was a scam.
 The real question is not if it “actually” detects explosives, but if using it increases detection success.
 This could entirely depend on the skill and experience of the user, who would be the real detector.

-Personally, to clear a mine field, I’d want something more reliable.
+Personally, to clear a mine field, I’d want something much more reliable.
 Unreliable, however, is not the equivalent of “useless.”
 I’d prefer an actual dowsing rod, if forced to cross a mine field, not the faux pretend electronics of the Sniffex.
 And “clearing” a mind field, as Hody suggests, there is no way I’d volunteer for that.